 No matter what you will likely be trying ramen when in Japan.
 It’s almost impossible not to.

-Okonomiyaki could be best described as Japanese soul food.
+Okonomiyaki can best be described as Japanese soul food.
 Very filling, tasty, and not so expensive.

 Although found all over Okonomiyaki is best tried in the cities of Osaka or Hiroshima as they are the most well known for their variation and ways of making it.